msobjdump

 Debugging information, including the following two parts:

-• debugBufSize: memory space required for debugging.
+• debugBufSize: memory size required for debugging information.

 • debugOptions: status of the debugging switch.
+The options are as follows:

 • 0: The debugging function is disabled.